fpc/FPCBuild/install/doc/readme.txt

 ****************************************************************************

 The documentation is available as HTML pages, PDF, PS, and text although the recommended format is pdf.
-These are all available on ftp://ftp.freepascal.org/fpc/dist/docs-2.6.0
+The latest PDF version is available on ftp://ftp.freepascal.org/fpc/dist/docs-pdf/, other formats are available for download in the directory of the respective distributed release.

 NB that there is at present no FPC specific documentation for the platform specific API (like Win32 system functions, etc.).
 There is a note in the ftp